mrutkows/cyclonedx-property-taxonomy/cdx/ai-ml.md

 #### Example: Using quantization parameters (per-tensor, affine asymmetric)

-The following pseudocode shows how to describe a TFLite-style INT8 affine asymmetric per-tensor quantization on a model's model card:
+The following pseudocode shows how to describe per-tensor affine asymmetric quantization parameters in a model card:

 ```jsonc
 {